Young and new drivers generally pay more for their insurance than older, more experienced drivers, but there are still ways you can save some cash.

 Unfortunately, the statistics agree that drivers under 25 are more likely to have an accident than any other age group, making them the riskiest drivers.

 That’s not to say you’re a risky driver.
-You could be the most careful 20-year-old driver ever to grace the roads of Britain.
+You could be the most careful 20-year-old driver ever to grace the roads of Britain, or be a model motorist from the day you pass your test.

-But, based on your inexperience, address, choice of car and a number of other factors, insurers will more often than not set the price of a younger driver higher than an older driver.
+But, based on your inexperience, address, choice of car and a number of other factors, insurers will more often than not set the price of a younger, inexperienced driver higher than an older driver with a few years' experience under their belt.

 What can I do to cut the cost of car insurance?